Avocarrot/hiring/product-manager/assignment.md

 Hey there :)

 - Please read the instructions carefully before start implementing your solution.
+- The assignment includes some jargon which you might not be familiar with.
+Do not worry about that.
+We do not expect you to be an ad-tech expert :) Feel free to research those terms but you do not have to.
+For your own convenience, we include below a table with quick explanations for the terms.
 - If something is not clear to you please do not hesitate to get in touch with us for clarifications.
 We’d love to help you out!

 # Objective